F41zK4r1m/HackTheBox/Keeper.md

 ## Privilege Escalation:

-Once I obtained the user flag I was looking for the possible vectors to escalate my privileges to gain root access.
-In the user folder it self I found a zip file "RT30000.zip", which transferred into my local kali host.
+Having successfully obtained the user flag, my focus shifted towards identifying potential avenues for privilege escalation, ultimately aiming to attain root access.
+Within the user's directory, I stumbled upon a compressed file named "RT30000.zip," which I promptly transferred to my local Kali host.

-Once unzipped the file I obsereved 2 files from it:
+Upon extraction, two files greeted me:

 - KeePassDumpFull.dmp
 - passcodes.kdbx

-Both of these files are from May 24 & looks like a dump from KeePass password manager.
-When checking for the exploits of the KeePass I found an article on [Hacker news](https://thehackernews.com/2023/05/keepass-exploit-allows-attackers-to.html) website.
+Both files were last modified on May 24 and appeared to be related to a KeePass password manager dump.
+In my search for relevant exploits regarding KeePass, I came across an article on [Hacker News](https://thehackernews.com/2023/05/keepass-exploit-allows-attackers-to.html).

-According to the article, we can extract the clear text credentials from the KeePass by just using the memory dump.
+The article detailed a method to extract clear text credentials from KeePass using a memory dump, underscoring the significance of the discovery:

 ![image](https://github.com/F41zK4r1m/HackTheBox/assets/87700008/910db56a-fc13-4274-8d49-5c81d6be013b)

-I also found a POC on the [Github](https://github.com/CMEPW/keepass-dump-masterkey.git) for CVE-2023-32784.
-I clone this password dumper into my kali host.

-After cloning I executed the poc to get the passwords:
+Additionally, I chanced upon a Proof of Concept (POC) for CVE-2023-32784 on [GitHub](https://github.com/CMEPW/keepass-dump-masterkey.git).
+Intrigued by the possibilities, I cloned the repository to my Kali host and executed the POC to initiate the password extraction process:

 ![image](https://github.com/F41zK4r1m/HackTheBox/assets/87700008/2e993cb4-c37a-47e7-8b4e-696ef6c06f60)

-Once the dumping is completed I got the list of the possible passwords:
+Upon completion, the dumped passwords were revealed:

 ![image](https://github.com/F41zK4r1m/HackTheBox/assets/87700008/f2038a77-d937-4f6b-be58-9972631b0da7)

-I opened the KeePass application, imported "passcode.kdbx" & then I used all the possible password one after another but none of them wroked. 😕
-So I started searching the keywords on google where I observed a desert similar with the password pattern:
+Upon obtaining the password list, I attempted to access the KeePass application, importing the "passcode.kdbx" file.
+Despite employing the extracted passwords, my efforts proved futile.

+Determined to uncover a viable option, I decided to employ keyword searches, leading me to a noteworthy discovery.
+I found a reference to a desert concept, offering an alternative pattern:

 ![image](https://github.com/F41zK4r1m/HackTheBox/assets/87700008/dc7aa714-f89f-4c50-be69-560ed50b2821)
 ![image](https://github.com/F41zK4r1m/HackTheBox/assets/87700008/e90c57cf-d0f0-4934-8404-642d2c0e626c)

-This time I used this new string to unlock the password file & it finally worked. 🙂 After the successfull import I looked through all the databases & found a putty private key in notes & password in it belongs to root user.
+This time, utilizing this new string as the password, I managed to successfully unlock the password file.
+With the successful import of the password database, I meticulously examined its contents, discovering a Putty private key & password within the notes section.
+The corresponding password was associated with the root user.

-I tried to use the password but that didn't worked.
-Then the other option left is that I have to utilize Putty private key file to logon with SSH, which is in ".ppk" format currently.
+Attempting to employ the password for root access proved unsuccessful.
+However, it became evident that the Putty private key would be the key to my success.
+This private key was in ".ppk" format, requiring conversion to OpenSSH format for SSH login.

 ![image](https://github.com/F41zK4r1m/HackTheBox/assets/87700008/601e0544-c1e8-4e58-9d7f-12e909cf03b5)

-So, to login with root user I have to convert the ".ppk" file in the Open-SSH format.
-To convert the file I installed putty & used putty agent to convert the file into open-ssh format:
+To facilitate this conversion, I installed Putty and utilized the Putty agent to transform the ".ppk" file into OpenSSH format:

 ```bash
 sudo apt install putty